sag1v/debuggr.io/content/blog/answering-so-questions.md/index.md

 ---
-title: Answering StackOverflow questions can make you a better programmer
+title: Answering Stack Overflow questions can make you a better programmer
 date: "2019-06-29"
-description: ~8 reasons why you should answer StackOverflow questions
+description: ~8 reasons why you should answer Stack Overflow questions
 featuredImage: './cover.png'
 tags: beginners, discuss, career, productivity
 ---

 # Why should I bother?
 Why should we bother ourselves to try and solve other people’s challenges?
 We have our own challenges and sometimes are up against a tight deadline.
-I’m often asked this by friends and peers, so here is a list I made of the reasons that motivate me to answer [StackOverflow](https://stackoverflow.com/) questions (not in a particular order):
+I’m often asked this by friends and peers, so here is a list I made of the reasons that motivate me to answer [Stack Overflow](https://stackoverflow.com/) questions (not in a particular order):

 ## The Motivation List